As a salon owner should you take the rent-a-chair route?

 I’d guess at this point you want to stop reading and go and fire all your employees.

 Keep reading.
-There are 5 pitfalls to consider before deciding to embark on the rent-a-chair or booth route:
+There are five pitfalls to consider before deciding to embark on the rent-a-chair route:

 Pitfall One: they are running their OWN business